← Back to glossary

 Canonical definition

-Default-deny architecture is the application of a classic network security principle — deny by default, allow only what is explicitly listed — to exam integrity.
+Default-deny architecture is the application of a classic network security principle, deny by default and allow only what is explicitly listed, to exam integrity.
 In a default-deny exam environment, the candidate device operates inside a policy that names the resources the assessment legitimately requires (the exam UI, a specific documentation site, a permitted IDE) and blocks every other destination.
 This eliminates an entire class of defensive pressure: the system does not have to recognize Cluely, or its forks, or the next overlay tool that appears on GitHub next week; it only has to recognize what the exam is supposed to touch.
-The result is a durable security posture whose effectiveness does not decay as new cheating vendors emerge, because the allowed surface — not the attacker surface — is what the policy encodes.
+The result is a durable security posture whose effectiveness does not decay as new cheating vendors emerge, because the allowed surface, not the attacker surface, is what the policy encodes.

 Akshay Aggarwal·Founder, Aiseptor